LPDI-EPFL/masif/source/README.md

 ### source/
-MaSIF source code implemente in Python and Matlab.
+MaSIF source code implemented in Python and Matlab.